Programeowr/Law-in-Hands/README.md

 ![user_admin](https://github.com/user-attachments/assets/1c742ca6-8c87-4079-b9ea-a8a9e83c2ec2)
 User button: By clicking on this button it considers you as an user and u will be directed to a login cum register page for user.

-Service button:This button is used by govt service officials to get their login/ register
+Service button:This button is used by govt service officials to get their login/ register.

 ![WELCOME](https://github.com/user-attachments/assets/8f6ce408-3181-4ca8-97c3-bf9c62616285)
 User Login Page